-The student normally loses admission to study if he/she:
+The student normally loses admission to study if they:

-- a. has not paid the semester fee and registered in Studentweb by the stipulated deadlines - b. has used all their examination attempts in a course, cf. Section 6-3 - c. has failed the same period of practical training twice, cf. Section 4 and has not been granted dispensation for a third attempt - d. has not completed the programme after an extended length of study - e. has not submitted original documents for verification of the admission criteria
+- a. were not in attendance at the start of the programme or have not registered in Studentweb by the stipulated deadline - b. have not paid the semester fee and registered in Studentweb by the stipulated deadline - c. have used all their examination attempts in a course - d. have failed the same period of practical training twice (cf. section 4) and have not been granted dispensation for a third attempt - e. have not completed the programme after an extended length of study - f. have not submitted original documents for verification of the basis for admission. - O Amended by Regulation no. 3767 of 16 December 2021 (which entered into force on 1 January 2022).